inspur-iop/salt-formula-neutron/README.rst

 Additonal VXLAN tenant network settings
 ---------------------------------------

-The default multicast group of 224.0.0.1 only multicasts to a single subnet.
+The default multicast group of ``224.0.0.1`` only multicasts to a single subnet.
 Allow overriding it to allow larger underlay network topologies.

-Neutron Server
+Neutron Server:

 .. code-block:: yaml